Live-in Dementia Care or Nursing Homes: What's the Difference?

 There are many differences between dementia live-in care and nursing homes.
 If your loved one receives a diagnosis of dementia, this is not a signal that they have to be admitted to a nursing home.
 Some people can continue living independently with dementia in their own homes for many years, and when independent living becomes too difficult, there are ways to provide appropriate care at home.

 Dementia Live-in Care

-Live-in care can be like living with family; the carer will be carefully matched with your loved one in areas such as interests and personality and receive the appropriate dementia support training to enable them to deliver the best care.
+Live-in carers often form strong bonds with those that they are caring for; the carer will be carefully character matched with your loved one in areas such as interests and personality and receive the appropriate dementia support training to enable them to deliver the best care.